skip to Main Content

 Schools in Amsterdam

 There are plenty of education options if you are moving to Amsterdam from the UK with your family.
-Whether your children are at a pre-school, primary or secondary level, there will be an option for them to learn.
-There are a great variety of international schools in and around Amsterdam, either subsidised by the government or private schools.
-These can cost anywhere from €3000 to €24,000 a year in fees, however will provide your children with an excellent quality of education and the opportunity to meet children from 180 different nationalities.
-To locate the nearest school to you, view this map of Amsterdam’s international schools.
+Whether your children are at a pre-school, primary, or secondary level, there will be an option for them to learn.
+There is a great variety of international schools in and around Amsterdam, either subsidised by the government or private schools.
+These can cost anywhere from €3,000 to €24,000 a year in fees, however, they will provide your children with an excellent quality of education and the opportunity to meet children from 180 different nationalities.

 What is life like in Amsterdam?

-There are many clubs and organisations within the city which will cater to your interests and hobbies whilst allowing you to socialise and make friends once you relocate to Amsterdam.
+There are many clubs and organisations within the city which will cater to your interests and hobbies whilst allowing you to socialise and make friends once you move to Amsterdam.
 This includes clubs specifically for expats to meet each other.
 Socialising at work is also common practice, and evening meals are a great way to get to know your hosts or colleagues.

 As in any city, Amsterdam has entertainment facilities for the whole family.
-Whether you’re looking for zoos, museums or galleries, the city has exactly what you’re looking for.
+Whether you’re looking for zoos, museums, or galleries, the city has exactly what you’re looking for.
 There are also year-round festivals to keep you busy, so don’t miss out!
 Learn more about what to see and do in Amsterdam.

 The people of Amsterdam

 The Dutch are very hospitable people, so they will likely invite you for meals at their own homes.
-Politeness and properness are also valued, so make sure to shake hands with everyone present and to bring a gift for the hostess.
+Politeness and properness are also valued, so make sure to shake hands with everyone present and bring a gift for the hostess.
 Speaking too loudly or talking about improper topics, such as politics or money, will not earn you another invite.

 Pink and yellow tulips in bloom with the tall, terraced buildings of Amsterdam in the background